Skip to Content

 At its Bethesda location, further north, adults and kids 10YO and up can get their adrenaline thumping with “Velocity.”
 The fastest zip line in the world and the longest in Europe, it sends you flying headfirst over a former slate quarry and the Welsh countryside.

-a family coasteering in wales
+A family coasteering in wales

 With teens and tweens who are strong swimmers you can try coasteering, a sport developed by Welsh surfers that involves swimming, rock climbing, cliff-jumping, spelunking and more.
 Visit Wales recommends hiring a guide or joining a group if you’ve never done it before to make sure you do it safely.